How to do Disneyland in a Day

 If you’ve made it to close, you can get in line at most attractions a couple minutes before close, because they close the entrance to the lines at closing time, and do not turn people away from the attractions.
 I’ve found the lines go quite quickly, and have noticed that management often is helping get people on and off rides as quickly as possible.

 Just like that, you’ve done Disneyland in a Day!
-Stay tuned for how to do DCA in a day.
+If you are also heading to Disney California Adventure, here is our blog post on doing that in a day!

 What is your strategy to do Disneyland in a day?
 We’d love to hear from you!